Dallas: (972) 548-0088

 Texas summers are hot!
-If you’ve already lived here for awhile, you know this.
+If you’ve already lived here for a while, you know this.
 If you’ve just moved here, you’ll soon find out what we’re talking about!

-But we have some tips for how to keep your house cool in our long, hot summers:
+But we have some tips for how to keep your house cool in our long, hot summers.

-1. Control your attic space.
+Control your attic space

-This is really a year-round tip, but it’s especially important in the summer.
+This is a year-round tip, but it’s essential in the summer.
 You’ve got to get control of your attic temperature!
 Why is that important?
 If you think about it, when your attic is hot, everything in your attic is hot.
 Your air conditioner and ductwork in the attic are getting destroyed every summer with the high heat and lack of airflow in your attic.
-So the very most important thing you can do is to protect the space in your attic that’s exposed to the sun the most, ideally with a radiant barrier.
+So the most important thing you can do is to protect the space in your attic that’s exposed to the sun the most, ideally with a radiant barrier.

-After you get control of your attic temperature and insulate properly, then it’s time to go around your windows and doors and take care of any cracks or any spaces where you can see sunlight coming in.
+After you get control of your attic temperature and insulate properly, it’s time to go around your windows and doors and take care of any cracks or spaces where you can see sunlight coming in.
 That’s approximately the last 10% of keeping your house cool.

 So get control of your attic space!
 This will cool your house down in the summer and keep it warmer in the winter.
 Address insulation levels in the attic and the walls, and weatherize by getting control of all the doors, windows, the attic hatch, and any places where air might escape.